openstack/nova/doc/source/filter_scheduler.rst

 FilterScheduler.
 The RamFilter, ComputeFilter, and MyFilter are used by default when no filters are specified in the request.

+Each filter selects hosts in a different way and has different costs.
+The order of ``scheduler_default_filters`` affects scheduling performance.
+The general suggestion is to filter out invalid hosts as soon as possible to avoid unnecessary costs.
+We can sort ``scheduler_default_filters`` items by their costs in reverse order.
+For example, ComputeFilter is better before any resource calculating filters like RamFilter, CoreFilter.

+In medium/large environments having AvailabilityZoneFilter before any capability or resource calculating filters can be useful.

 Weights
 -------